Back to School Sale: $100 OFF Sitewide Shop now

 Firstly, your excess hair growth could be a result of genetics, in this case, it isn’t your fault that you are hairy.
 So, apparently, there is little to nothing you can do to help the situation.

-Another reason for those unwanted hair growths could be a result of some underlying health conditions such as Polycystic Ovarian Syndrome (PCOS) which spikes up a particular hormone called androgen (male hormones) and show symptoms in the form of these excess hair growth.
+Another reason for unwanted hair growth could be underlying health conditions such as Polycystic Ovarian Syndrome (PCOS), which spikes a particular hormone called androgen (male hormones) and shows symptoms in the form of excess hair growth.

 What is electrolysis hair removal?